 We’ll start with “pending”: You’ll have seen on real estate portals properties marked as “pending”, or even more confusingly “pending, taking back-ups.”

 Effectively, this means the seller has accepted an offer, and it is now the subject of a legally binding contract.
 However, a seller can instruct their agent to apply one of several variations to the word “pending.”

 The phrase “taking back-ups” means the seller is seeking a better offer.
 So, the door is still open if you wish to express an interest.
 You’ll need to pay earnest money and option fees for a back-up contract.
 If the sale does not go your way, then your money is returned.

 If you see the phrase “pending” (without any additional wording), then consider the property sold and move on with your search.

 Similar subtleties also exist when a seller and their agent use the phrase “contingency”.

 As a buyer, you can make your offer contingent on certain conditions.
-These might include securing your finance, or the home passing various pest, roofing, and building inspections.
+These might include securing your financing, the property meeting an appraisal value, or the home passing certain benchmarks like wood destroying insect (WDI) and home inspections.